SilkRose/Pony/archive/blogs/2024/04/wip-a.md

 On every hour, a new chapter was released, and the cover was updated.
 The description and short description were also updated regularly.
 If you paid close attention, you might have even found some Easter eggs.
 ![:raritywink:](../../../emotes/raritywink.png)

+I had a lot of fun writing the code for this story, and even more fun watching it play out.
+I'm also really thankful that the code I wrote never failed.
+The code I wrote for this won't even be thrown away, the whole time I knew this code would be repurposed into an automatic story poster, so look forward to that.

+Another thing to look forward to: next year.
+We are already plotting and scheming our next art installation.
+I'm excited for it already, and we haven't even decided what it is.

 Last thing before we get into the code talk, if you want to read more about Bob's side of the story, check out his sister blog to this one [here]().
 And if you have questions, feel free to ask either of us questions [here]() in our Q&A forum post.

 ## Code Overview